RaspAP/raspap-docs/docs/quick.md

 #### -w, --wireguard `<flag>`
 Used with the `-y`, `--yes` option above, this sets the WireGuard install option (`0` = don't install WireGuard).
 Given that WireGuard support is an optional extra, this enables an unattended setup without installing it.

+#### -g, --tcp-bbr `<flag>`
+Used with the `-y`, `--yes` option above, this enables kernel support for [TCP BBR congestion control](https://cloud.google.com/blog/products/networking/tcp-bbr-congestion-control-comes-to-gcp-your-internet-just-got-faster) (`0` = don't configure TCP BBR).
+Given that TCB BBR support is optional, this enables an unattended setup without enabling it.

 #### -e, --provider `<value>`
 Used with the `-y`, `--yes` option above, this sets the VPN provider install option.
 Valid numeric option values are:
 ```